murphtracks/twitter-blocking-tools/README.md

 https://tweetbeaver.com/

 ### Extension: RedBlock
-Redblock is free browser extension that can block lists or followers of an account but it can only block 500 at a time (effective for daily use, inefficient for huge block lists); I have not tested the other API functions mentioned in link below.
+Redblock is free browser extension that can block lists or followers of an account but it can only block 500 at a time (effective for daily use); I have not tested the other API functions mentioned in link below.
-**Notice: blocking too many accts in a 15 min interval may cause you to be automatically logged out.**
+**Notice: blocking too many accts in a 15 min interval will cause you to be automatically logged out.**
 https://github.com/gaeulbyul/RedBlock/blob/main/README.en.md

 ### App: BlockDezNat